dxw/airtext-jcd-display/README.md

 ## Deployment

+### Deploying to a server like Heroku

-Set the API key as an environment variable.
+Set the API key as an environment variable and ensure `scripts/set-api-key.sh` is run on deployment.

-Run the build script:
+Run the build script (this will be run automatically on Heroku):

 ```bash
 $ yarn run build